THUNDERGROOVE/eveloader2/readme.md

 ```shell
 "C:\Users\nick\source\repos\eveloader2\cmake-build-release\eveloader2.exe" -u <username> -p <password> -h <host>
 ```
+## build requirements
+i get it to build in clion 2022, you can probably use command line cmake if you desired you probably need
+- .net framework 4.7.2 developer pack for easyhook

 ## disclaimer
 eveloader2 is an educational project to learn more about the internals of the EVE online client.
 I do not condone any of eveloader2 to be used with any modern clients.